Hamrun Spartans F.C.: New ownership and historic European debut (2020–present)

 In the summer of 2020 intense negotiations took place to find solid financial backing for Hamrun Spartans F.C.
 These proved successful when Joseph Portelli agreed to take control of the club.
 The club immediately signed three of the most promising young Malta National Team players - Juan Carlos Corbalan, Joseph Mbong and Matthew Guillaumier.
 A professional corporate image was given to the club and it began the 2020–21 season strongly, sitting top of the league at the end of 2020.
 After the halt of the league decided by the Malta Football Association during April, the Spartans were declared champions of the league, 30 years after winning their last title.

 On 9 June 2021, the club was excluded from participating in the 2021–22 UEFA Champions League for being involved in a match fixing scandal back in 2013.

 On 11 August 2022, after a victory over Levski Sofia on penalties in the third qualifying round of 2022–23 UEFA Europa Conference League, Ħamrun became the first ever Maltese side to reach the play-off stage of a UEFA club competition; where they played against the famous Serbian club Partizan, who proved too strong.
 Having lost 4–1 in Belgrade in the first leg, Ħamrun managed to achieve a highly respectable and entertaining 3–3 draw in the second leg back in Malta.
 The Spartans had beaten Alashkert, Velež Mostar and Levski Sofia in the first three rounds of qualifying to set up a meeting with the Serbian side.

-On 4 May 2024, Ħamrun cemented their season after a 1–1 draw against Hibernians and lifted their 10th premier league trophy during 2023-24 Maltese Premier League.
+On 4 May 2024, Ħamrun cemented their season after a 1–1 draw against Hibernians and lifted their 10th premier league trophy during 2023–24 Maltese Premier League.
 The achievement means that the Spartans could finally add the first golden star above the club badge after permission by Malta Premier League.

-On 28 August 2025, Ħamrun became the first ever Maltese side to reach the league phase of a major European club competition, qualifying for the 2025–26 UEFA Conference League after defeating RFS of Latvia in the play-off round. Ħamrun also secures a lucrative financial reward for both the club and the football league in Malta.
+On 28 August 2025, Ħamrun became the first ever Maltese side to reach the league phase of a major European club competition, qualifying for the 2025–26 UEFA Conference League after defeating RFS of Latvia in the play-off round. Ħamrun also secured a lucrative financial reward for both the club and the football league in Malta.
 The club guaranteed itself a base payout of around €3.2 million from UEFA.
 Prize money distributed to other clubs will now be divided among 11 teams rather than 12, ensuring a larger share for each.
+Later that year, on 27 November, they secured their first win in the European competition in a 3–1 victory over Lincoln Red Imps.